skyizwhite/hsx/README.md

 # HSX – Hypertext S-expression

 **HSX** is a lightweight and expressive HTML generation library for Common Lisp, inspired by JSX.
-It allows you to write HTML using native Lisp syntax via S-expressions.
+It allows you to write HTML using native Lisp syntax.

 > 🚧 **ALPHA NOTICE:**
 > This library is still in early development.
 APIs may change.